OnlyFans says it will ban sexually explicit content

-OnlyFans is banning sexually explicit content starting in October, the company announced Thursday.
+(CNN) -- OnlyFans is banning sexually explicit content starting in October, the company announced.

 "In order to ensure the long-term sustainability of the platform, and to continue to host an inclusive community of creators and fans, we must evolve our content guidelines," the company said in a statement, adding that the changes come after requests from "banking partners and payout providers."